Home Wole Soyinka Biography, Wife, Family, Age, Net Worth

 Wole Soyinka stands among Africa’s most influential writers and public intellectuals.
 For more than six decades, he has used literature, theatre and public speech to interrogate power, challenge tyranny and explore the moral foundations of society.

-A playwright, poet, novelist, essayist and teacher, he became in 1986 the first Black African to receive the Nobel Prize for Literature, recognised for shaping “the drama of existence in a wide cultural perspective and with poetic overtones”.
+A playwright, poet, novelist, essayist and teacher, he became in 1986 the first African to receive the Nobel Prize for Literature, recognised for shaping “the drama of existence in a wide cultural perspective and with poetic overtones”.
 His life and work reflect the enduring connection between art, conscience and civic responsibility.

 Early Life and Family Background